shift-left-test/Hosta/README.md

 ## About

-This project provides CMake scripts designed to build unit test programs using the host build toolchain and execute them on the host machine via CTest while a cross-build toolchain environment is configured.
+Hosta is a comprehensive solution for building and executing unit tests for C programs using the host build toolchain.
+It leverages CMake scripts to facilitate the creation of test programs and their execution on the host platform via CTest, even within a cross-build toolchain environment.

-## Prerequisite
+## Prerequisites

-The following packages should be installed to use on your host environment
+Ensure the following software packages are installed on your host environment:

-- CMake (3.16 or above)
+- CMake (3.16 or higher)
-- C compiler toolchain (GCC, clang, etc)
+- C Compiler Toolchain (e.g. GCC, clang)

-The following packages are necessary to test this project
+The following additional packages are required for testing this project:

 - build-essential
 - docker